Dorothy E. Smith: Ruling relations

-Umwelt and mitwelt

-Alfred Schütz describes mitwelt relationships as less intimate than umwelt relationships.
-Mitwelt relations refer more to a type of relation, such as an individual and their mail carrier.
-Umwelt relations are found on a more intimate level, such as a husband and wife.
-Smith extends these concepts by demonstrating how umwelt is more "central in women's lives, and men relegate their umwelt relations to women".

-Professional recognition
+Professional recognition/awards

 While Smith's early essays were influential in the emergence of sex and gender education in sociology, her work is neglected by other sociologists.
-However, in recognition of her contributions in the "transformation of sociology", and for extending the boundaries of "feminist standpoint theory" to "include race, class, and gender", Smith received numerous awards from the American Sociological Association, including the American Sociological Association's Career of Distinguished Scholarship Award (1999) and the Jessie Bernard Award for Feminist Sociology (1993).
+However, in recognition of her contributions in the "transformation of sociology", and for extending the boundaries of "feminist standpoint theory" to "include race, class, and gender".
+Smith received numerous awards from the American Sociological Association, including the American Sociological Association's Career of Distinguished Scholarship Award (1999) and the Jessie Bernard Award for Feminist Sociology (1993).
 In recognition of her scholarship, she also received two awards from the Canadian Sociological Association and the Canadian Anthropological Association; the Outstanding Contribution Award (1990) and the John Porter Award for her book The Everyday World as Problematic: A Feminist Sociology (1990).
 In 2019 she was named as a member of the Order of Canada.

 Her work is ranked among the most important produced in 20th and 21st Century sociology, and it has been suggested that Institutional Ethnography should be considered a contemporary classic.

 The Everyday World as Problematic: A Feminist Sociology (1987)

-Smith wrote chapters two and three of The Everyday World as a Problematic: A Feminist Sociology between 1977 and 1981.
+Smith wrote Everyday World as a Problematic: A Feminist Sociology.
+The book is a series of six essays that touch upon her ideas of social life, feminist theory, Marxism, and phenomenology.
 Her concept of the line of fault is the notion of recognizing the male biases as a society and being conscious from a woman's perspective and noticing the inequality between male and female.
 In Toronto, while teaching at Ontario Institute of Studies, Smith published her paper about everyday lives as a woman, and the sociology behind the everyday housewife and mother.
 Her work intended to create a sociology for women, as this is a male dominated field.
 Smith wanted to create a field of sociology that questioned the everyday problems of life.